MicrosoftDocs/azure-aks-docs/articles/aks/network-isolated.md

 ### Update your ACR ID

-It is possible to update the private ACR used with a network isolated AKS cluster.
+It's possible to update the private ACR used with a network isolated AKS cluster.
 To identify the ACR resource ID, use the `az aks show` command.

 ```azurecli-interactive
 az aks show --resource-group ${RESOURCE_GROUP} --name ${AKS_NAME}